 • Deploys stopped breaking cache reads

-• Fragment caching decoupled from the DB layer
+• Caching decoupled from the DB layer

 • Cache state centralized outside containers